pete001/eos-mainnet/README.md

 Check the [official docs](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-the-control-machine) for installing on the control machine.

+### Existing Ansible Version

+Please make sure you have the most recent version of Ansible installed as this repo utilises some of the newer syntax found in later versions.

 ## Configuration

 - Update `inventory` with your server IP

 - Update the environment vars in `group_vars/mainnet.yml` for your own settings

+- To upgrade EOS, update the `version` var in `group_vars/mainnet.yml`

 ### SSH